dei8bit/dei8bit/README.md

 - 👨‍💻 I take great care that the syntax with which I write is intentionally didactic and intuitive rather than functional (it's a little obsession 😋 ).
 - 🐱‍💻I love to document, I sincerely believe that when I really understand a subject, it is difficult to find someone who can explain it as well as I can. ¯\_(ツ)_/¯.
 - 🤩🎮 I believe that user experience is as important as good performance.
 I am a deeper lover of snippets, shorcuts and hyper-customization.
-- 🧠 I am constantly reading, practicing and learning thanks to the beautiful people in Internet. 💙🌐💙
+- 🧠 I am constantly reading, practicing and learning thanks to the beautiful Internet. 💙🌐💙
 - 👀 Vision:
+    -  *make an app on a global scale*
-    -  *Crear una aplicacion a escala global*
+    -  *build a programming language*
-    -  *Crear un lenguaje de programacion*
 - 👨‍🚀 Mision:
-    -  *Hacerme renombre gracias a mi creatividad e ingenio*
-    -  *Innovar la propuesta tech como nunca antes*
-> Voy a mantenerme con la misma voluntad de siempre hasta que existan todas las ideas que tengo por hacer, asi las haga yo o cualquier persona, algo un poco dificil cuando a uno se le ocurren todo el tiempo ideas nuevas.

-<br/><br/><br/><br/><br/>
+    -  *Make a name for myself thanks to my creativity and ingenuity*
+    -  *Innovate the tech proposal like never before*
+---
 ---

 # 📊 GitHub Stats: